Ductal Carcinoma In Situ (DCIS)

 How is DCIS classified?

 DCIS can be classified by grade and how the cells look under the microscope, as well as hormone-receptor status.
-Classification can help determine treatment options.
+Classification can help you find out which treatment is best.

 Grade